jackyzha0/jackyzha0.github.io/content/posts/hackathons.md

 How did we get here?

 ## Hacker Culture
 The hacker subculture formed mainly out of the collaborative (and often competitive) DIY ethic of the [counterculture](thoughts/From%20Counterculture%20to%20Cyberculture.md) of the 1960s.
-This was the generation of the 'hackers,' those interested in figuring things out as they go and invented for the *pure ecstasy of building and learning new things*.
+This was the generation of the '[Hackers](thoughts/Hackers.md),' those interested in figuring things out as they go and invented for the *pure ecstasy of building and learning new things*.
 As Steven Levy defines it, 'hacks' were projects undertaken by these hackers not to fulfill any sort of end goal other than to take pleasure from working on it.[^2]

 The congregation of hackers eventually led to the creation of alternative design and hackerspaces like hackathons.
 These very first hackathons were gatherings of excited groups of people ready to build something cool over the weekend.